Why is Eye Tracking really important for Market Research?

-Acording to market research In a crowded retail environment having an attractive packaging can be very useful.
+According to market research In a crowded retail environment having attractive packaging can be very useful.
 Consider the example where two recently launched and competing for FMCG brands A & B have similar market shares and all other key parameters.
 The insights team for brand A runs some tests and rolls out a superior packaging design for A v/s B. This would lead to brand A attracting more eyeballs and consequently getting picked up more by consumers v/s brand B. This could give A a share win market share and drive a virtuous cycle where higher market share will lead to higher shelf-space/ad-spends, thereby leading to more market share.
 Rolling out a better packaging is one such investment where the potential RoI can be very high.

 “70% of purchase decisions are made in the store” — this a common insight rule of thumb used by market researchers.
 If true, this further highlights the strong impact an attractive packaging may have in driving purchase decisions.
-Eye tracking can be a very useful tool in this endeavour.
-If the creative team comes up with three designs X, Y and Z an eye-tracking based pack testing exercise will provide quantitative insights about which pack design is more likely to be seen, how much share of visibility these packs are likely to get v/s competing brands, which demographic/psychographic segment is most attracted towards a particular pack etc.
+Eye tracking can be a very useful tool in this endeavor.
+If the creative team comes up with three designs X, Y and Z an eye-tracking based pack testing exercise will provide quantitative insights about which pack design is more likely to be seen, how much share of visibility these packs are likely to get v/s competing for brands, which demographic/psychographic segment is most attracted towards a particular pack etc.

 Or consider another example where a brand manager has to justify whether it makes sense to invest in a new innovative pack design that could materially increase the cost of the product (like this example from Noble Rey Beer below).
 Eye-tracking studies can help quantify the likely positive impact such packaging can generate and whether it is sufficient to justify the additional cost.